-These moments are not tied to a curriculum, not focused on standards or expectations.
+Our homes are powerful places for living and learning.
+As we move through the daily and weekly rhythms of learning at home, we discover a panoply of learning moments for our young children.
+These homeschooling moments are not tied to a curriculum, not focused on standards or expectations.
 They happen naturally, organically, as our children follow their innate instincts to explore the important tools of their culture with curiosity and enthusiasm.
+Truly, the benefits of homeschooling your child are vast, so why not at least entertain the idea?

 Whether your children are still toddlers and preschoolers, or if you have decided to homeschool, there are many ways that you can create at home the conditions that ignite natural learning.
 By reimagining the ordinary spaces of our homes as extraordinary resources for early childhood learning, we can foster a home learning environment that sparks curiosity, engages children naturally in discovery of their world, and cultivates a more peaceful home life.

-Here are 10 simple ideas for re-envisioning your home as a powerful place for natural learning:
+Here are the top 10 benefits of homeschooling plus plenty of ideas for re-envisioning your home as a powerful place for natural learning.

 As pioneering early childhood educator, John Holt, wrote in his classic book, Teach Your Own: “What children need is not new and better curricula but access to more and more of the real world; plenty of time and space to think over their experiences, and to use fantasy and play to make meaning out of them; and advice, road maps, guidebooks, to make it easier for them to get where they want to go (not where we think they ought to go), and to find out what they want to find out.”